Latent Autoencoder Ensemble Kalman Filter for Nonlinear Data assimilation: Introduction

 Data assimilation (DA) optimally integrates dynamical model predictions with noisy and incomplete observations to estimate the evolving state of complex systems.
 In practice, it combines heterogeneous data sources, such as in-situ measurements, satellite retrievals, and radar observations, with either physics-based or data-driven models of the underlying dynamics.
 By providing a systematic framework for uncertainty‑aware state estimation, DA serves as a foundational methodology across numerous scientific and engineering fields, including numerical weather prediction, climate science, geophysics, hydrology, and economics~\cite{Kalnay2002}.

 From a probabilistic perspective, DA can be formulated as a Bayesian filtering problem~\cite{Reich2015probability}, where the goal is to sequentially infer the posterior distribution of the system state conditioned on all available observations.
-Among approximate Bayesian filtering methods, the ensemble Kalman filter (EnKF) \cite{evensen2009data} has become one of the most widely adopted techniques due to its favorable computational scaling, derivative-free implementation, and ensemble-based representation of uncertainty.
-For linear systems with Gaussian noise, the EnKF provides a Monte Carlo approximation of the classical Kalman filter and converges to the exact Bayesian solution as the ensemble size increases.
-However, in realistic applications involving strongly nonlinear dynamics, partial observations, and non-Gaussian error statistics, the EnKF often becomes suboptimal and may even suffer from filter divergence \cite{kelly2015concrete}.
-Importantly, this degradation is not intrinsic to the Kalman update itself, but rather stems from a structural mismatch between the linear–Gaussian assumptions underlying the EnKF analysis step and the true nonlinear dynamics and observation processes.
-As a result, the posterior ensemble is effectively constrained to an affine subspace determined by local linearizations of the model and observation operator \cite{Reich2015probability,liu2025dropout}, leading to biased estimates and loss of stability.
+Among approximate Bayesian filtering methods, the ensemble Kalman filter (EnKF)~\cite{evensen2009data} has become one of the most widely adopted techniques due to its favorable computational scaling, derivative-free implementation, and ensemble-based representation of uncertainty.
+In the linear--Gaussian setting, the EnKF recovers the classical Kalman filter, which provides the optimal linear update for Gaussian systems, in the large-ensemble limit~\cite{Mandel2011}.
+For nonlinear systems, however, the large-ensemble limit of the EnKF generally does not recover the true filtering distribution~\cite{Ernst2015}.
+This limitation has been investigated from various theoretical perspectives, including mean-field and non-asymptotic analyses, which provide insight into the behavior of ensemble-based approximations in nonlinear settings~\cite{carrillo2024,AlGhattas2023resampling,SanzAlonso2023,SanzAlonsoWaniorek2025}.
+Despite these theoretical insights, the practical performance of the EnKF remains fundamentally constrained by finite ensemble sizes.
+Sampling errors in the empirical covariance can induce spurious long-range correlations, significantly degrading estimation accuracy.
+To alleviate these issues, techniques such as localization and covariance inflation are commonly employed~\cite{Tong2016stable,Tong2016nonlinear}.
+However, these remedies address sampling errors but not the underlying limitation.
+In nonlinear, partially observed, or non-Gaussian settings, the EnKF can become suboptimal and even diverge~\cite{kelly2015concrete}.
+This degradation is not intrinsic to the Kalman update itself, but rather stems from a structural mismatch between the linear-Gaussian assumptions underlying the EnKF analysis step and the true nonlinear dynamics and observation processes.
+As a result, the posterior ensemble is effectively constrained to an affine subspace determined by local linearizations of the model and observation operator~\cite{Reich2015probability,liu2025dropout}, leading to biased estimates and loss of stability.